c-yue/GNN-notes-Udemy-and-Datacamp/README.md

+# two notes about Graph Neural Network

-# Intermediate-Network-Analysis-in-Python
+## Intermediate-Network-Analysis-in-Python
- Note when taking course Intermediate Network Analysis by Datacamp
+Note when taking course Intermediate Network Analysis in Datacamp, introduction to graph concepts, basic library(networkx, pytorch_geo, etc) and its application in recommendation system.

+## GNN
+Note when taking course gnn in Udemy, more advanced.
+Graph, GCN(Graph Convolutional Network), aggregation methods like deep walk, embedding, etc.